-Rocket carrying 64 satellites takes off from California
+Reused rocket takes off carrying 64 satellites

 - Yukon trapper shoots attacking grizzly — then finds his family already mauled to death

 The payload of the Spaceflight SSO-A SmallSat Express includes satellites from 34 organizations in 17 countries.
-Full deployment into low Earth orbit is expected to take six hours.
+Full deployment into low Earth orbit was expected to take six hours.

+SpaceX also attempted to use an enormous net atop an ocean vessel to catch the Falcon’s aerodynamic shield over the payload that was jettisoned at high altitude and fell back to Earth.
+The two halves of the shield, equipped with parachutes, missed the net and landed nearby in the water.

+“Plan is to dry them out and launch again,” Musk tweeted.
+“Nothing wrong with a little swim.”